FAQs - About the rollout

 - Are smart meters compulsory?

 - Smart meters are not compulsory; it's entirely your choice.
-The government requires energy suppliers to offer smart meters to all homes and small businesses across Great Britain by 2020, but whether you accept them is completely up to you.
+The government requires energy suppliers to offer smart meters to all homes and small businesses across Great Britain by the end of 2025, but whether you accept them is completely up to you.

 - Can I get a smart meter for free?

 - There is no additional cost for installation of your smart meter.
 At the point of installation you may be offered an in-home display that shows your spending in near-real time for no additional cost.
 You won’t have an extra charge on your bill because you choose to have a smart meter.
 The costs will be spread across everyone's bills, just like the cost of running and maintaining today's traditional meters are.

 - How much will the rollout cost Great Britain?